-We spent the length of our stay at Four Seasons, Seoul.
-We chose the standard room.
+If you enjoy luxury hotels, there is nothing better than Four Seasons, Seoul.
+We chose the standard room at the hotel.
 However if you’re on your honeymoon or celebrating a special occasion, then we would recommend trying to book one of their highly-coveted suites overlooking the Palace.
 They get sold out months in advance, so book early!

 The hotel is decadent but we wouldn’t expect anything else from Four Seasons.
 However this property stands out because it is built on a historical street that is over 600 years old.
 No wonder then, the hotel pays homage to traditional Korean architecture and history in many ways – Korea’s royal colours (blue, purple, and green) are used all over and the ruins of an old house that were found at the site are actually displayed in the breakfast area.
 As for the breakfast itself – the spread is expansive, high quality, and scrumptious – unsurprisingly it receives rave reviews from everyone!
 Expect Asian delicacies, continental platters, fresh fruits, and cheeses by the dozen.

 The best part?
 Four seasons Seoul has an unparalleled location – the hotel is located in the historical Cheonggye Plaza.
 It is less than 5 minutes away from Gyeongbokgung Palace and 10 minutes away from the shopping districts of Myeongdong and Jonggak.

 Places to see in Seoul